Skip main navigation

 Overview

-The State of Wisconsin protects the privacy of personal internet accounts from employers, educational institutions, and landlords under certain circumstances.
-A "personal internet account" is defined as an Internet-based account that is created and used by an individual exclusively for purposes of personal communications.
+The State of Wisconsin protects the privacy of your personal internet accounts from employers, educational institutions, and landlords under certain circumstances.
+A "personal internet account" is defined as an internet-based account that is created and used by you for purposes of personal communications.

-The statute of limitations for filing a complaint related to employment or education is 300 days from the date the action was taken or the individual was made aware the action was taken.
-The statute of limitations for filing a complaint related to housing is 1 year from the date the action was taken or the individual was made aware the action was taken.
+The statute of limitations for filing a complaint related to employment or education is 300 days from the date the action was taken, or you were made aware the action was taken.
+The statute of limitations for filing a complaint related to housing is one year from the date the action was taken or the individual was made aware the action was taken.

 What is protected?

-Employers may not request or require access (login) information or otherwise require an employee or prospective employee to grant access or allow observation of a personal internet account.
-Employers or prospective employers may not refuse to hire, discharge, or otherwise discriminate against an employee or prospective employee for refusing to provide such information or for opposing a prohibited practice or participating in the enforcement of this law.
+Your employer may not request or require access (login) information or otherwise require you to grant access or allow observation of a personal internet account.
+Your employer or prospective employer may not refuse to hire, discharge, or otherwise discriminate against you for refusing to provide such information or for opposing a prohibited practice or participating in the enforcement of this law.
 However, this protection is subject to exceptions:

-• An employer may require an employee to grant access or allow observation if that employee transfers the employer's information or financial data using the employee's personal internet account
+• Your employer may require you to grant it access in the event you have transferred its information or financial data using your personal internet account.

-• An employer may restrict access to web sites while using its equipment or network
+• Your employer may restrict access to web sites while using its equipment or network.

-• An employer may view or access the personal internet account of an employee if that account is open to the public
+• Your employer may view or access your personal internet account if it is open to the public.

-• An employer may request or require an employee to provide their personal email address
+• Your employer may request or require you to provide their personal email address.

-To file a complaint under the Wisconsin Social Media law against an employer.
+File a complaint under the Wisconsin Social Media Law against an employer.

 For more information